-The study, published Thursday in the American Journal of Public Health, highlights the real world outcomes for obese adults in developed countries.
+The study, published Thursday in the American Journal of Public Health, highlights the real world outcomes for adults with obesity in developed countries.

-In the United States, almost 35 percent of adults and 17 percent of children — or more than 91 million people — are obese, according to the U.S. Centers for Disease Control and Prevention.
+In the United States, almost 35 percent of adults and 17 percent of children — or more than 91 million people — have obesity, according to

 Obesity is defined as when a person’s body mass index, or BMI, is greater than 30.